India's Predicted XI: One Debut, Three Changes For 4th Test

 Team India has been hit hard by the unexpected injuries to pace spearhead Jasprit Bumrah and opener, Mayank Agarwal, according to reports in the media.
 Bumrah has been sidelined due to an abdominal strain, with Mayank sustaining an injury during a net session.
 With all-rounder, Ravindra Jadeja and batsman Hanuma Vihari out of action – change is the need of the hour and it could be in bulk.
-Bearing this in mind, let’s take a look at the probable lineup of the Indian cricket team for the series decider against Australia in Brisbane: Also Read - IND vs AUS 2020-21: Mohammad Siraj Racially Abused at SCG to Virat Kohli Accused of COVID-19 Bio-Bubble Breach, Controversies That Spiced up India's Tour of Australia
+Bearing this in mind, let’s take a look at the probable lineup of the Indian cricket team for the series decider against Australia in Brisbane: Also Read - India vs Australia 2021: IPL 13 to be Blamed for Injury Woes?
+Justin Langer Suggests so

 1) Players expected to retain their positions in the lineup: Rohit Sharma and Shubman Gill are expected to retain their spots at the top of the order, having delivered quality performances in the third Test of the series in Sydney.
 Rohit and Shubman scored half-centuries, providing solidity at the top of the order.
 Cheteshwar Pujara and skipper Ajinkya Rahane will be expected to follow.
 Pujara has been in form having scored consecutive half-centuries, while Rahane hit a century in the second Test.
-Also Read - SHF vs NEW Dream11 Team Tips And Prediction Premier League 2020-21: Captain, Vice-captain, Fantasy Playing Tips And Predicted XIs For Today's Sheffield United vs Newcastle United Football Match at Bramall Lane 11:30 PM IST January 12 Tuesday
+Also Read - Jasprit Bumrah Injury Update: India Fast Bowler '50 Per Cent Fit' But Team Management Unwilling to Take Risk

 Swashbuckling Rishabh Pant is expected to be fit in time for the Brisbane clash, following an aggressive 97 where he battled through injury to help India make a soaring comeback.
-Also Read - Injury Woes For Indian Cricket Team in Australia Tour, Virender Sehwag Ready to Come Out of Retirement For 4th Test at Brisbane
+Also Read - Australia vs India 2021: Steve Smith Accused of 'Plain Cheating' by England Legend

 Ravichandran Ashwin, Navdeep Saini, and Mohammed Siraj are the men to watch out for in the bowling department, with Ashwin the man of the hour following his all-round performances.